EDP installs a solar power plant at the Hospital of GACC (Cancer Care Group)

 The Solar power plant begins its operation, generating energy to save lives for hundreds of children and youth in cancer treatment

 In the month that reinforces the importance of early diagnosis and proper treatment of children and youth cancer in specialized hospitals, the Golden September, EDP, a company that operates in all segments of the electricity sector, officializes the delivery of a solar power plant at the Grupo de Assistência ao Câncer Hospital - GACC, located in São José dos Campos, in the Vale do Paraíba, being the only specialized hospital in the entire region.

-The solar generation system installed at GACC Vale Hospital has 570 photovoltaic modules attached to the institution's rooftop, covering an area of approximately 1,400 m².
-Connected to EDP's grid, the system has an installed capacity of 151 kilowatt peak (kWp), and the amount of energy generated is sufficient to supply more than 900 houses with an average consumption of 250kWh/month.
+At the solar generation system installed at GACC Vale Hospital has 570 photovoltaic modules attached to the institution rooftop, covering an area of approximately 1,400 m².
+Connected to EDP grid, the system has an installed capacity of 151 kilowatt peak (kWp), and the amount of energy generated is sufficient to supply more than 900 houses with an average consumption of 250kWh/month.

 In addition to reducing the energy bill, as it is a clean technology that does not release pollutants into the atmosphere, with the system, for 25 years it will be possible to avoid the emission of approximately 320,000 tons of CO2, equivalent to planting about 2,000 trees.
 The project also replaced 1,501 bulbs with a higher consumption by LED bulbs, which are more cost-effective, durable and sustainable.
 The two combined projects will avoid approximately 350,000 tons of CO2, equivalent to planting 2,150 trees.